-The Parent Company annual accounts have been prepared in accordance with IFRS as adopted by the EU and have been prepared on a going concern basis.
+The Parent Company annual accounts have been prepared in accordance with IFRS as adopted by the EU.
+The going concern assumption for the Company is not present, and the assets and liabilities are valued at fair value.
+The Board expects that the Company will be dissolved and dividends will be paid to the shareholders following the Transaction referred to in note 30 in the Group's consolidated financial statements.
+However, the Company will evaluate other options to maximise shareholder value, including but not limited to selling the remaining subsidiary or other transactions.
 The most significant accounting principles applied in these consolidated financial statements are set out below.
 These policies have been consistently applied to all years presented, unless otherwise stated.